Laboratories

 Emerging Disease Laboratory (EDL)

 The Emerging Diseases Laboratory provides students the opportunity to conduct hands-on public health microbiology research.
-In addition to traditional microbiology laboratory equipment, sophisticated instrumentation includes an Applied Biosystems real-time polymerase chain reaction system for amplification and detection of target genes, a Vitek II compact for identification and antimicrobial susceptibility profiling, and the DiversiLab for bacterial strain typing.
-Current research includes surveillance of antibiotic resistant bacteria, such as methicillin-resistant Staphylococcus aureus (MRSA) and Clostridium difficile, in healthcare facilities, and sampling and analysis of environmental microorganisms of public health concern.
+In addition to traditional microbiology laboratory equipment, sophisticated instrumentation includes a KingFisher system for automated, magnetic-particle high-throughput extraction of DNA and RNA and an Applied Biosystems real-time polymerase chain reaction system for amplification and detection of target genes.
+Current research includes surveillance of fungi, such as Coccidioides immitis, and sampling and analysis of environmental microorganisms of public health concern.

 Co-Directors